black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 For the callback, you'll need to use the counts object to compare the values of each key.
 You can use the a and b parameters to access the keys.
 Then, return the value of counts[b] minus the value of counts[a].

 Finally, access the first element in the array using bracket notation to complete your highest variable.

+# Step 39
+If multiple numbers in a series occur at the same highest frequency, they are all considered the mode.
+Otherwise, the mode is the number that occurs most often, that single number is the mode.

+Thankfully, you can handle both of these cases at once with the .filter() method.
+Start by declaring a mode variable and assigning it the value of Object.keys(counts).